 In essence, the employer did not have any substantive argument against the Polish to English translation provided by the Polish translator/ interpreter.
 This, once again, underscores the importance of using certified professional translators and interpreters for civil cases involving foreign language text messages and other foreign language documentary evidence.

 Apart from the Polish to English translation of the evidentiary text messages, this case also touches on another important issue, namely, admitting foreign language text messages as evidence.
 This is an area which is becoming more relevant day by day, as most of us communicate regularly with others through text messages.
 Generally speaking, a text message is admissible into evidence, as long as it is pertinent to the subject matter of the case, and is authenticated to the point that establishes the identities of the sender/receiver.

-Get in touch with All Language Alliance, Inc. to obtain certified translation of text messages written in Polish, Chinese, Korean, Mongolian, German, French, Romanian, Russian, Portuguese, Arabic, Spanish, Turkish, Anuak, Italian, Hungarian, Japanese, Thai, and other foreign languages to be used in the U.S. court proceedings.
+Get in touch with All Language Alliance, Inc. to obtain certified translation of text messages written in Polish, Chinese, Korean, Gujarati, Mongolian, German, French, Romanian, Russian, Portuguese, Arabic, Spanish, Turkish, Anuak, Swahili, Punjabi, Tamil, Italian, Hungarian, Japanese, Thai, and other foreign languages to be used in the U.S. court proceedings.
 We even translate and interpret emojis that span cultures and jurisdictions!